Image by Wikimedia Commons

 After the success of Commander Keen, Carmack co-founded id Software, with the other developers: John Romero, Tom Hall, and Adrian Carmack.
 Their first release would be a genre-founding Wolfenstein 3D, which introduced several advancements in graphical fidelity and the first-person shooter (FPS) genre.

-This genre was further explored by Carmack and his team in the Doom and Quake series, some of the most successful franchises in the video game industries history.
+This genre was further explored by Carmack and his team in the Doom and Quake series, some of the most successful franchises in the video game industry’s history.

-To develop some of the techniques present in these titles, Carmack has developed a number of algorithms including the Carmack’s Reverse algorithm, which was used in Doom 3 to add shadows to a rendered scene.
+To develop some of the techniques present in these titles, Carmack has developed several algorithms including the Carmack’s Reverse algorithm, which was used in Doom 3 to add shadows to a rendered scene.